-The energy efficiency ratings of most modern furnaces is over 90 percent, which results in a considerable reduction in heating expenses and enhanced system performance.
+The energy efficiency ratings of most modern furnaces are over 90 percent, which results in a considerable reduction in heating expenses and enhanced system performance.
 It is a good idea to look for the most cost-effective model whenever you need to replace an old gas furnace.
-If your existing gas furnace is not giving any major indications of being worn out, think twice before replacing it.
+If your existing gas furnace is not giving any significant indications of being worn out, think twice before replacing it.
 It may be advisable to set aside some funds to enhance the performance of a furnace that is still in good working condition.

 Regular HVAC Maintenance

 Have the furnace checked by a St. Louis HVAC company annually, if possible, before the start of winter.
 Thoroughly inspecting the furnace ensures the safety of your home and that the HVAC components are in good working condition.
 All parts, including the filtration and air distributions systems, along with the gas burners should be cleaned and fine-tuned by an HVAC technician to ensure optimal performance.
 Homeowners should also refer to the operating manual to check the kind of filter used in the furnace and when it should be replaced.

 Replace a manually-adjustable thermostat with a programmable one.
 Programmable thermostats ensure that the equipment only operates whenever necessary and automatically turns off when required.
 Several programmable thermostats are available in the market.
 Look for a model that is simple to install and program.
 If you already have a programmable thermostat on your furnace, check the device regularly and make sure it is programmed according to your family’s schedule.